opmr0/sinbo/readme.md

 ### `sinbo list`

 List all saved snippets.
-Encrypted snippets are shown with a `locked` indicator.
+Encrypted snippets are shown with a `Locked` indicator.

 ```bash
 sinbo list              # list all